 Step 1.
 Add some sample videos shot by the same device.

-Well, shooting videos in the correct lighting conditions may seem a bit too obvious but having adequate lighting while shooting videos is vital if you want to avoid grainy videos.
+Well, shooting videos in the correct lighting conditions may seem a bit too obvious.
+However, having adequate lighting is vital if you want to avoid grainy videos.

 The use of correct and ideal camera settings is your best bet in avoiding pixelated videos.

-But it's not all gloom as the problem of pixilation can be fixed in most cases.
-With the use of the right software, like Recoverit, pixelated video files can easily be repaired.
+But it's not all gloom as the pixelation can be fixed in most cases.
+With the use of the right software, like Wondershare Repairit, pixelated video files can easily be repaired.